Anthony Neil Smith

-Anthony Neil Smith is a mystery/crime fiction writer who has had over thirty of his short stories published in literary magazines and crime writing zines, and has also published numerous novels.
-He is co-creator of the well-received online noir journal Plots with Guns.
-He was also an associate editor with the highly regarded literary magazine Mississippi Review, having put together several special issues featuring crime fiction for the online edition.
-He is a Professor of English at Southwest Minnesota State University in Marshall, MN.
+Anthony Neil Smith is a mystery/crime fiction writer who has had short stories published in literary magazines and crime writing zines, and has also published novels.
+He is co-creator of the online noir journal Plots with Guns.
+He was also an associate editor with the literary magazine Mississippi Review, having put together several special issues featuring crime fiction for the online edition.
+He is a professor of English at Southwest Minnesota State University in Marshall, MN.

-As Smith was born and raised on the Mississippi Gulf Coast, a portion of the proceeds from his second novel, The Drummer, was donated to Foundations For Recovery, a charitable organization servicing victims of Hurricane Katrina.